mohammadzainabbas/MGMA-Lab/README.md

 #### 3.4.
 Lab 04 - PageRank in Spark

-In this lab, we will be implementing the [`PageRank`](https://en.wikipedia.org/wiki/PageRank) algorithm in Spark.
+In this lab, we will be implementing the [`PageRank`](https://en.wikipedia.org/wiki/PageRank) algorithm in [`PySpark`](https://spark.apache.org/docs/latest/api/python/).
 PageRank is an algorithm used to measure the importance of a webpage within a set of webpages.
 It was originally developed by Google and is used as a key component in the Google search engine.

 The basic idea behind the PageRank algorithm is that a webpage is considered important if it is linked to by other important webpages.
 The algorithm assigns a score to each webpage, which is based on the number and importance of the webpages that link to it.